dvrpc/LEP/README.md

 5. Once the code is run it will place the outputs in your current working directory to change this reset your current working directory in your session settings.

 ## Outputs
 This code generates 6 output files for each survey.
-This include .csv and .shp versions of the same outputs.
+This includes .csv and .shp versions of the same outputs.
 The `tractsLEP` files contain the abbreviated language groups at the census tract level from the B16001 ACS 5 year table.
 The `pumasLEP` files contain the abbreviated language groups at the Public Use Microdata Areas level from the B16001 ACS 5 year table.
 The `longGrainLEP` files contain the unabbreviated language groups only available at the Public Use Microdata Areas level from the C16001 ACS 5 year table.
 Please note that the unabbreviated language groups have cannot be directly compared to the abbreviated language groups.
+A data dictionary of the outputs can be found in the dictionary.md file.